mitranim/wordplay/readme.md

 e-ducat-ion

-"hoolidays" (holidays with increased presence of hooligans) © LR
+hoolidays (holidays with increased presence of hooligans) © LR

 appstract